ortus-boxlang/boxlang-docs/getting-started/overview/README.md

 * Be dynamic, modular, lightweight and fast
 * Be 100% interoperable with Java
-* Be modern, functional and flluent
+* Be modern, functional and fluent
 * Modularity at its core
 * Take advantage of the modern JVM
 * TDD/BDD Fully Tested Source